above ground pool maintenance

 Algaecide

 Algae can be a year-round concern, but with the proper preventative measures, it doesn't have to be a problem.
-Regularly adding an algaecide to your maintenance routine can keep algae at bay.
-This is especially important as you prepare to close your pool for winter or when you notice the first signs of algae growth in the warmer months.
+Regularly adding an algaecide to your above ground pool maintenance routine can keep algae at bay.
+This is especially important as you prepare to close your above ground pool for winter or when you notice the first signs of algae growth in the warmer months.

 Step 5: Equipment and Upgrades